Get fishing in six easy steps

 This gives you permission to fish the actual stretch of water.
 In most cases you need to contact the local angling club as they manage the fishing rights for their stretch of water on our behalf.

-You’ve got your license, your permit and you know where and how to fish.
-Great!
-You’ve caught something.
+Great, you’ve caught something.
 It’s large and shiny and flapping about in your net.
 But what is it?
-Check our ever-growing fish species pages for all the different types of fish you can catch in our canals and rivers.
+Check our fish species pages for all the different types of fish you can catch in our canals and rivers.

 We bet you never thought you could catch so many different types of fish from a canal?
-One of the important jobs the Canal & River Trust does is to look after all the wild fish stocks, not only in our canals and rivers but in our commercial fisheries too.
-For instance, our Drayton reservoir was recently named by The Angling Times as one of the 15 fishing spots to visit before you die!
+One of the important jobs we do is to look after all the wild fish stocks, not only in our canals and rivers but in our commercial fisheries too.

 5. Making life better by water

 Fishing is a fantastic way to make new friends.
 Other anglers are always willing to share a fishy tale or two.
 Spending time in the fresh air, watching wildlife and breathing in the peace of the canal bank, is great for your health and wellbeing.